 The sixth prohibition generally prohibits a "retailer" or "terminal distributor of dangerous drugs" or an employee of a retailer or terminal distributor of dangerous drugs from selling, offering to sell, holding for sale, delivering, or otherwise providing a "pseudoephedrine product" to an individual who is under 18 years of age.
-The act specifies that this prohibition does not apply to any of the following: (1) a "licensed health professional authorized to prescribe drugs" or "pharmacist" who dispenses, sells, or otherwise provides a "pseudoephedrine product" to an individual under 18 years of age and whose conduct is in accordance with the Controlled Substances Law and the laws regulating specified health-related professions, (2) a parent or guardian of an individual under 18 years of age who provides a "pseudoephedrine product" to the individual, (3) a person who, as authorized by the individual's parent or guardian, dispenses, sells, or otherwise provides a "pseudoephedrine product" to an individual under 18 years of age, or (4) the provision by a retailer, terminal distributor of dangerous drugs, or employee of either of a pseudoephedrine product in a sealed container to an employee of the retailer or terminal distributor of dangerous drugs who is under 18 years of age in connection with manufacturing, warehousing, placement, stocking, bagging, loading, or unloading of the product.
+The bill specifies that this prohibition does not apply to any of the following: (1) a 'licensed health professional'' authorized to prescribe drugs or a "pharmacist" who dispenses, sells, or otherwise provides a "pseudoephedrine product" to an individual under 18 years of age, (2) a parent or guardian of an individual under 18 years of age who provides a "pseudoephedrine product" to the individual, (3) a person who, as authorized by the individual's parent or guardian, dispenses, sells, or otherwise provides a "pseudoephedrine product" to an individual under 18 years of age, or (4) the provision, by a retailer, terminal distributor of dangerous drugs, or employee of either of a pseudoephedrine product in a sealed container to an employee of the retailer or terminal distributor who is under 18 years of age in connection with manufacturing, warehousing, placement, stocking, bagging, loading, or unloading of the product.
 A violation of this prohibition is the offense of "unlawfully selling a pseudoephedrine product to a minor," a misdemeanor of the fourth degree.
 (R.C.
-2925.56(B) and (E); see "Definitions for pseudoephedrine provisions," below, regarding the terms used in this paragraph that are in quotation marks.)
+2927.31(B) and (F); see "Definitions for pseudoephedrine provisions," below, regarding the terms used in this paragraph that are in quotation marks.)